Colaski/SwAuth/Sources/SwAuth/SwAuth Documentation.docc/AuthorizationCodeFlow.md

 ## Getting Started

-To use the Authorization Code Flow, first create an instance of Keychain and then create an instance of AuthorizationCodeFlow by filling in the information of the WebAPI you wish to utilize.
+To use the Authorization Code Flow, first create an instance of Keychain and then create an instance of AuthorizationCodeFlow by filling in the information of the Web API you wish to utilize.
 Spotify will be used as an example.

 ```swift
 let keychain = Keychain(service: "com.your.bundleID",